bmelinden/uncertainSPT/README.txt

 electrons generated in the EM multiplication stage, and may systematically underestimate the actual EM gain [3].

+NOTE 2: FOR HMM analysis, we strongly recommend you consider https://github.com/bmelinden/vbSPTu instead, which is faster and more robust.

 The code runs on matlab, with some inner loops implemented in C/C++.
 Binaries for 64 bit linux and max OS are included.